The best diffusers for curly hair to keep curls and coils looking defined

 Most people know about the best ghd straighteners, but the brand’s hair dryers and attachments are also loved by industry experts all over the world.
 Compatible with both the ghd Helios hair dryer and Air hair dryers, the prongs of this diffuser are nice and long, allowing you to separate and move around sections of your hair while you style, and it feels very well-made and durable.

-It is on the larger size as diffusers go, so fits a good amount of hair in one go and is great for creating a nice bit of volume.
-It’s also a flatter diffuser rather than a slightly concave bowl shape, and Mensah says it’s “perfect for those who want to keep their settings on low heat and just add a smaller lift to curls”.
-If you’re a ghd dryer owner we think you’ll be pleased with the results you can achieve with this.
+It is on the larger size as diffusers go and, as such, we found that it can hold a good amount of hair in one go and is great for creating a nice bit of volume.
+It’s also a flatter diffuser rather than a slightly concave bowl shape; award-winning hairdresser and Hair Lounge founder Charlotte Mensah describes it as "perfect for those who want to keep their settings on low heat and just add a smaller lift to curls".
+If you’re a ghd dryer owner, or you're planning to purchase one of their dryers, we think you’ll be pleased with this one's results.

 Diva Pro Styling XXL Diffuser